US stocks move lower, cooling off a day after broad rally

-Stocks fell in morning trading on Wall Street Wednesday, a day after a broad rally snapped a three-day losing streak.
+Stocks fell in afternoon trading on Wall Street Wednesday, a day after a broad rally snapped a three-day losing streak.

 The potential for an escalating conflict between Russia and Ukraine has so far been a key concern for investors this week.
 Broader markets rallied on Tuesday after Russia claimed to remove some of its troops amassed on the Ukraine border.
 Tensions still remain high as officials from NATO and the West cast doubt on those claims.